nxtlo/Aesthetic/README.md

 # R.Fate

-*This is my personal bot, probably not gonna update it later. :)*
+*This is my personal bot, inspired by RoboDanny. :)*

 ## Setup